georchestra/template/README.md

-# Template profile for geOrchestra
+# Deprecated Template profile for geOrchestra

 This repository contains **files which were previously used to configure a geOrchestra instance, at compilation time**.